 Porsche Cayenne hybrid range, MPG, CO2 & charging

-Faster charging with a Type 2 charging cable cost extra, but otherwise the Porsche Cayenne hybrid is competitive
+Faster charging with a Type 2 charging cable costs extra, but otherwise the Porsche Cayenne hybrid is competitive with rivals

 |Electric range||Fuel economy||CO2 emissions||Wallbox charge time|